Scoring System

 Overview

-Your AEO score (0 - 100) measures how well AI engines can discover, parse, and cite your website.
-The score is deterministic - every point traces to a specific check.
-No black-box algorithms, no hidden factors.
-Run the same audit twice and you get the same number.
+Your AEO Site Rank (0 - 100) measures how well AI engines can discover, parse, and cite your website.
+The score is deterministic: every point traces to a specific check, and the same crawl state produces the same result.

 “Is your content worth citing?”

-Every criterion has a fixed weight that determines how much it contributes to the overall score.
-Criteria are grouped by category, sorted by weight (highest first).
+Every criterion has a fixed effective weight that determines how much it contributes to the base score.
+The table below shows the current effective weights after confidence weighting, overlap damping, and pillar normalization.
+Values are rounded for readability.

 Score Ranges